 Step 2: Register with your city and state

 Many cities and states require businesses operating within them to register with the state or local government.
 Stripe Atlas will not take care of this for you.
 There are several third-party sites that can take care of this for you, including Legalinc.

 Step 3: Setup bank accounts and credit cards

-If you incorporate with Stripe Atlas, you will automatically have a business checking account created for you through Azlo.
-Before applying for any additional bank accounts or credit cards, you’ll need to wait until you receive your EIN number from Stripe Atlas.
+Before applying for any bank accounts or credit cards, you’ll need to wait until you receive your EIN number from Stripe Atlas.
 This can take 7-10 days.
 If you incorporated another way, you may be able to grab your EIN number online instead.

 Assuming you decide to use Azlo as your business checking account, you should consider applying for a business credit card too.
 Credit cards defer your expenses for an extra month which brings them inline with your client’s payments.
 Just make sure to set up automatic payments from your checking account to avoid any late fees.

 At Growth Collective, we use the Capital One Spark Cash because it offers 2% cash back on all purchases.
-Some folks prefer Brex, but you’ll need to have ~$50,000 in your checking account to get approved.
+For other projects, I've used Brex.
+Their credit card has excellent rewards, but it can be difficult to get approved.

 By default, every purchase that you make for your business should go directly on your business credit card or debit card.
 Comb through your personal expenses and look for business-related subscriptions to migrate over.
 Consider creating a business profile on Uber and Lyft to use for any business-related trips.